framely/community/docs/guide/build-simple-chatbot.md

    :::

 ##### Add type level annotation
-For this simple skill, only one type level annotation: utterance exemplars, is required.
-Utterance only needs to be configured at language layer.
+For this simple skill, only two type level annotations: names, utterance exemplars, is required.
+Both only need to be configured at language layer.
+If a user's utterance is semantically similar to any of the exemplars entered here, it will be considered as an intention to trigger this skill.
+OpenCUI dialog understanding (DU) module are large language model based, so you do not need to enumerate all possible different utterances that can imply this skill.
+You just need to add some representative one, or the ones that was understood wrong so that DU can hot fix it.

 ###### Language layer
 Inside the `PingPong` skill and the **Expression** tab, under the **Language/en** view:
+1. Add expression for `PingPong` skill:
+   - Click the **Expressions** field
+   - Enter `ping` and press enter.
+2. Add names for `PingPong` skill:
+   - Click the **Names** field,
-- In the **Names** section, enter `Ping Pong` for the PingPong skill display name and press enter.
-This field also provides examples of how this type is mentioned in different languages.
+   - Enter `Ping Pong` for the PingPong skill display name and press enter.
-- In the **Expressions** section, enter `ping` and press enter.
-If a user's utterance matches any of the exemplars entered here, it will be considered as an intention to trigger this skill.

 ::: thumbnail
 ![PingPong expression](/images/guide/pingpong/pingpong_expression.png)
 :::

+###### Language layer: add expression
+Inside the `PingPong` skill and the **Expression** tab, under the **Language/en** view:

 ##### Configure response
 After being triggered, the PingPong skill responds a *"pong"* based on the location provided by the user, this behavior is controlled by a response.
 Responses are executed after the chatbot has all the slots filled per interaction logic defined by attached dialog annotations.
 In reality, chatbot should call out the service APIs and render the return back to user in natural text.
 It is often necessary to reference slots and function values in the response.
 In OpenCUI, this can be easily achieved using `${}` with arbitrary Kotlin code expression inside.